jack-greenberg/elliptic/content/home/curves.md

 Now that we've seen addition, the next step is _multiplication_.

-This doesn't mean multiplying two points together, rather, we mean _scalar multiplication_, meaning adding a point to itself multiple times.
+This doesn't mean multiplying two points together&mdash;rather, we mean _scalar multiplication_, meaning adding a point to itself multiple times.

 ---